neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

 ## Introduction

 [Pyth](https://pyth.network/) is an open-source real-time on-chain market data feed.
-To use Pyth prices, you must call the function `getPriceFeedsUpdateData`, which submits the price update data to the Pyth contract in your target chain.
+To use Pyth prices, you must call the function `updatePriceFeeds `, which submits the price update data to the Pyth contract in your target chain.

 > Your contract interacts with the Pyth contract to request a data refresh.
 This interaction also provides an opportunity to validate that the updates you received are authentic.